pecknigel/calculator-practice-project/TASKS.md

 Make sure that the calculator responds appropriately if used incorrectly and doesn’t break.
 Such as pressing equals too early, pressing an operator without entering a number, or pressing two operators in a row.

+*Implementation Considerations*

+Make sure that the click is ignored and indicate to the user that something went wrong - such as by making the button red for a short time, or showing an alert to say that the input was invalid (easier, but not as intuitive and fun to use).

 ### Organise Your Code with a Class

 Convert all of your code to run from a single `Calculator` class.